hyprwm/hyprland-wiki/pages/Configuring/Master-Layout.md

 The master layout makes one (or more) window(s) be the "master", taking (by default) the left part of the screen, and tiles the rest on the right.
-You can change the orientation on per-workspace basis if you want to use anything other than the default left/right split.
+You can change the orientation on a per-workspace basis if you want to use anything other than the default left/right split.

 ![master1](https://user-images.githubusercontent.com/43317083/179357849-321f042c-f536-44b3-9e6f-371df5321836.gif)